EinStein würfelt nicht!

-EinStein würfelt nicht! (... does not play dice) is a board game, designed by Ingo Althöfer, a professor of applied mathematics in Jena, Germany.
-It was the official game of an exhibition about Einstein in Germany during the Einstein Year (2005).
+EinStein würfelt nicht!
+(Einstein/"OneStone" does not play dice) is a board game, designed by Ingo Althöfer, a professor of applied mathematics in Jena, Germany.
+It was the official game of an exhibition about Albert Einstein in Germany during the Einstein Year (2005).

 The name of the game in German has a double meaning.
 It is a play on Einstein's famous quote "I am convinced that He (God) does not play dice" and also refers to the fact that when a player has only one cube (ein Stein) remaining, they no longer need to "play dice", and may simply move the cube.